dsgrid/dsgrid/dev/README.md

 ## Tests

 ### Setup
+You must be running a local instance of ArangoDB in order to run the tests.
+It can be a native installation or use Docker.
+The only requirement is that it be available at http://localhost:8529.

+The tests will create their own registries and clean up after themselves.

 The tests use the [test data repository](https://github.com/dsgrid/dsgrid-test-data.git) as a git submodule in `./dsgrid-test-data`.
 It is a minimal version of the EFS project and datasets.
 You must initialize this submodule and keep it updated.